hsgg/QuadOsc.jl/README.md

 This Julia package exports exactly one function `quadosc()` that is used to integrate oscillatory functions to infinity.
-The algorithm works by integrating the integrand between successive zeros using [QuadGK][1] and then summing the resulting alternating series with a series acceleration, [described][2] in [Cohen et al 2000][3].
+The algorithm works by integrating the integrand between successive zeros using [QuadGK][1] and then summing the resulting alternating series with a series acceleration, either using Wynn's epsilon algorithm from 1956 (by default) or the algorthm [described][2] in [Cohen et al 2000][3].

 Given an oscillatory function `fn(x)`,